Accessibility Services

 Other Academic Accommodations

-In the event that a student experiences a short-term illness or injury (such as a broken bone or concussion) and needs temporary accommodations, the following procedure must be followed:
+In the event that a student experiences a short-term illness or injury (such as a broken bone or concussion) or pregnancy and needs temporary accommodations, the following procedure must be followed:

-- Obtain medical documentation from health care professional or designee (such as Certified Athletic Trainer) describing the diagnosis and functional limitations.
+1. Obtain medical documentation from health care professional describing the condition and functional limitations.

-- Share accommodation letter with faculty and discuss reasonable parameters of extensions, deadlines, and make-up tests.
-This meeting can be facilitated by Accessibility Services.
+3. Accessibility Services will share the accommodation letter with faculty and discuss reasonable parameters of extensions, deadlines, and make-up tests.

-For temporary accommodations, an end date will be set according to the individual’s situation and medical documentation.
+For temporary disabilities and pregnancy accommodations, an end date will be set according to the individual’s situation and medical documentation.

 Students wishing to obtain temporary accommodations should contact Accessibility Services at access@rollins.edu or (407)975-6463.